AdrienLemaire/fandekasp.github.io/_posts/2017-04-24-solarized.md

 [gruvbox](https://github.com/morhetz/gruvbox), but I won't discuss the differences between each palette in this article.

-I have been using Solarized for several years now, and a recurrent issue was setting up my system (everytime I'd change laptop) to homogeneize colors across applications).
+I have been using Solarized for several years now.
+A recurrent issue when setting up my system is to homogeneize colors across applications).

 While it would be nice to see applications reuse default colors, they unfortunately define their own set of colors, and we therefore need to copy the